dsentker/DoctrineWatcher/README.md

 If you are using the DatabaseHandler, a new table in your database is needed.
 Create the table using the entity_log.db.sql file in the `resources/` folder.

 #### Entity setup
-Use DSentker\Watcher\Entity\EntityLog as a template, extend it or copy it to your entity folder.
+Use Watcher\Entity\EntityLog as a template, extend it or copy it to your entity folder.

 #### Repository and basic usage
 This package has an `EntityLogRepository` to fetch changes related to an entity: